Mitch Unrein: Personal life

 Unrein is married to Olympic bronze-medalist trapshooter Corey Cogdell.

 He has five siblings.
-His older brothers Mark and Mike, both played college football for the University of Northern Colorado Bears.
-His older sister Natalie, who also went to UNC, is a three-time All-American swimmer and still holds one of the top-10 records for the 100 meter backstroke in UNC history.
-He is also distant cousins with former NFL defensive end Terry Unrein, who was selected in the third round of the 1986 NFL draft by the San Diego Chargers.
+His older brothers Mark and Mike both played college football for the University of Northern Colorado Bears.
+His older sister Natalie, who also went to UNC, is a three-time All-American swimmer and still holds one of the top-10 records for the 100-meter backstroke in UNC history.
+He is also a distant cousin of former NFL defensive end Terry Unrein, who was selected in the third round of the 1986 NFL draft by the San Diego Chargers.